DotVoid-io/DotVoid-Forum/README.md

 ## Running the tests

 To run the automated tests, simply run : `php ./vendor/phpunit/phpunit/phpunit` when your current directory is the root of the project.
+A code coverage report will be generated in the `report` folder.

 ## Contributing